gociii/odroid-images/README.md

 # odroid-images

 This is a repository holding Linux Debian images built primarily for the odroid-u3 & odroid-u3+ SBCs (single-board computers), that sport a Samsung Exynos processor.
-These SBCs who were manufactured by Hardkernel, and are no longer in production and are no longer supported.
+These SBCs that were manufactured by Hardkernel, and are no longer in production and are no longer supported.

 Although the Odroid U2 and U3 are similar SBCs, they have some differences in hardware specifications.
 The U3 has a faster CPU (1.7 GHz quad-core) than the U2 (1.7 GHz dual-core), and it also has some additional features such as Gigabit Ethernet and a USB 3.0 port.
 As a result, images built specifically for the **Odroid U3 may not be fully compatible with the Odroid U2.**